$S^3$ -- Semantic Signal Separation: Abstract

 \section{Abstract}

 Topic models are useful tools for discovering latent semantic structures in large textual corpora.
-Topic modeling historically relied on bag-of-words representations of language.
-This approach makes models sensitive to the presence of stop words and noise, and does not utilize potentially useful contextual information.
-Recent efforts have been oriented at incorporating contextual neural representations in topic modeling and have been shown to outperform classical topic models.
-These approaches are, however, typically slow, volatile and still require preprocessing for optimal results.
+Recent efforts have been oriented at incorporating contextual representations in topic modeling and have been shown to outperform classical topic models.
+These approaches are typically slow, volatile, and require heavy preprocessing for optimal results.
 We present \mbox{\textit{Semantic Signal Separation}} (S\textsuperscript{3}), a theory-driven topic modeling approach in neural embedding spaces.
-S\textsuperscript{3} conceptualizes topics as independent axes of semantic space, and uncovers these with blind-source separation.
-Our approach provides the most diverse, highly coherent topics, requires no preprocessing, and is demonstrated to be the fastest contextually sensitive topic model to date.
-We offer an implementation of S\textsuperscript{3}, among other approaches, in the \texttt{Turftopic} Python package.
+S\textsuperscript{3} conceptualizes topics as independent axes of semantic space and uncovers these by decomposing contextualized document embeddings using \textit{Independent Component Analysis}.
+Our approach provides diverse and highly coherent topics, requires no preprocessing, and is demonstrated to be the fastest contextual topic model, being, on average, 4.5x faster than the runner-up BERTopic\footnote{The median runtime ratio of BERTopic and $S^3$ on runs paired by dataset, encoder model and number of topics is 4.5.}.
+We offer an implementation of S\textsuperscript{3}, and all contextual baselines, in the \texttt{Turftopic}\footnote{\url{https://github.com/x-tabdeveloping/turftopic}} Python package.